terraform-google-modules/terraform-google-network/examples/basic_shared_vpc/README.md

 project, while its value comes from the range of available addresses in the chosen shared subnet.

-#  Custom mode network

-This example configures a single simple custom mode VPC network inside of a project.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs